AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/content/vi/logs/semester-1/meetup10.md

 Despite the many potential benefits of the technology (such as equalizing opportunity, creating wealth, and improving coordination), we are also facing significant risks from AI.

-Together, we will be hacking away to demonstrate and mitigate the challenges that arise in the meeting between AI and democracy, while trying to project these risks into the future.
+Together, we will be hacking away to demonstrate and mitigate the challenges that arise in AI, while trying to project these risks into the future.

 ## Summary